This post may contain affiliate links. Please read our disclosure policy.

 This Thanksgiving salad is loaded with fall vegetables and fruit, bacon, and a tasty vinaigrette dressing.
 It’s a delicious and pretty addition to your table!

-This is basically a shaved Brussels sprouts salad, so similar to a coleslaw kinda base.
-It's a hearty salad, but it's also a way to get some more fresh ingredients during Thanksgiving!
+This is a shaved Brussels sprouts salad, so similar to a coleslaw kind of base.
+It’s a hearty salad, but it’s also a way to eat more fresh ingredients during Thanksgiving!
 It adds a gorgeous touch to your holiday table.

-This recipe of course isn't just good for Thanksgiving... it's basically a loaded fall salad with seasonal ingredients all dressed up in a homemade vinaigrette that would be tasty as soon as the weather gets a bit crisp.
-I hope you'll enjoy it!
+This Thanksgiving salad recipe of course isn’t just good for Thanksgiving.
+It’s basically a loaded fall salad with seasonal ingredients all dressed up in a homemade vinaigrette that would be tasty as soon as the weather gets a bit crisp!

 - This salad is very flexible!
 Feel free not to measure everything out exactly, and you can definitely add/sub ingredients depending on your tastes and what you’re able to get from the grocery store.